 The evaluation is a transparent process based on a mixed assessment of performance indicators and regional factors.
 In order to ensure a good international and regional mix of participants, the Foundation will invite the two best performers from Africa, Southeast and East Asia, South Asia, Eastern Europe, the Mediterranean Countries and Latin America, a subtotal of 12 participants.
 The other 12 participants in the Gummersbach seminar will be chosen according to performance, regardless of their residence region.
 Please understand that we do not publish the overall rankings.
 The relevant country Project Office will communicate each participant their individual results.

 Who can see the data I post during the online seminar?

+Your privacy and data protection is very important to us.
 All information (your profile, fact files, essays, videos etc.) will be handled in a strictly confidential manner, that is, it can only be seen by the seminar participants and facilitators.
 Nobody else will have access to it.

 What does it cost to participate in the online seminar?